jetkan-yk/cs50ai-test/README.md

 ## 🤷‍♂️ What's this? 🤷‍♀️

-This repository contains Python scripts to automate tests for most of the [CS50 AI projects](https://cs50.harvard.edu/ai/2020/).</br>
+This repository contains Python scripts to automate tests for most of the [CS50’s Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/) projects.</br>

 It **does not** contain any project *solution*/*spoiler*, as per the course's [Academic Honesty policy](https://cs50.harvard.edu/ai/2020/honesty/).
-Students who are taking this course can safely use these Python script to test their code before (re-)submission.
+Students who are taking this course **can safely** use these Python script to test their code before (re-)submissions.

 ## ⛔ Disclaimer

 This is a student-initiated project.
-Passing these test cases **does not** guarantee that you will receive a full grade from the CS50 AI teaching team.
+Passing these test cases **does not** guarantee that you will receive a full grade from the official CS50 AI's teaching team.

 ## 📖 Table of Contents